mitotic/graphterm/graphterm/notebooks/Progressive-fill.py.gnb.md

-# Progressive shared notebook demo
+# Progressively fillable notebook demo

-This notebook demonstrates the progressively fillable and shareable notebook features of GraphTerm.
+This notebook demonstrates the progressively fillable notebook features of GraphTerm.
 Code lines ending with comment ``## ANSWER`` will be hidden when this notebook is renamed as ``name-fill.py.gnb.md`` or ``name-share.py.gnb.md`` or